William Raney: Early life

-Born on December 8, 1859, on a farm near Aulstville, Canada West (Note: Another notable Ontario politician, Sir James Whitney, was born on an adjacent farm.) to Herman and Mary Raney, Raney was descended from Huguenot, Dutch and United Empire Loyalist stock.
+Born on December 8, 1859, on a farm near Aulstville, Canada West, to Herman and Mary Raney, Raney was descended from Huguenot, Dutch and United Empire Loyalist stock.
 Raney received his education in a traditional log schoolhouse near his home.
 He was briefly a teacher at the St. Catharines Collegiate Institute, and then worked for two years as a journalist in the State of Maine (US) and Kingston, ON.
 Raney then made a career move, applied to and attended Osgoode Hall and Trinity College - graduating with high honours and a gold medal in law.
 Raney earned his King's Counsel (KC) title in 1906.

 Raney was a well-known lawyer in the early 1900s and initially came to the public eye through his opposition to gambling on horse racing, against which he authored a series of reports.

 His son, Paul Hartley Raney, a fighter pilot in the First World War, was killed in action, shot down over Roulers, Belgium (then German-held territory) on August 21, 1917.
 After the War, Raney made a number of appeals to the War Graves Commission to locate his son's final resting place.
 Unfortunately, no grave could be located.